-2.8.1: Moving Cards to the Discard Pile

-- 2.8.1.1: When an Attack or Defend card is played, it normally moves to the Discard Pile (3.2.3.4). - 2.8.1.2: If the card also moves other cards to the Discard Pile, the other cards are put onto the discard pile first (when the appropriate effect is dealt with), so the played card always ends up on top. - 2.8.1.3: If a player Removes another player's Buffs, the player doing the removing gets to choose which buffs are Removed but they are placed on the discard pile in order from left to right. - 2.8.1.4: If a player causes another player to Discard cards from their hand, the recipient gets to choose which order they are put onto the Discard Pile.

-2.8.2: Moving Cards from the Hand

-- 2.8.2.1: If a card effect instructs a player to move cards from their Hand, the owner of the cards being moved gets to select the cards, within the boundaries of the effect. - 2.8.2.2: Cards being moved from the Hand are always shown to all players. - 2.8.2.3: If a player cannot move all the required cards from their hand, they must show the cards in their hand to the controller of the card effect, to prove they could not meet the requirements.
+- 2.8.1: Moving Cards to the Discard Pile - 2.8.1.1: When an Attack or Defend card is played, it normally moves to the Discard Pile (3.2.3.4). - 2.8.1.2: If the card also moves other cards to the Discard Pile, the other cards are put onto the discard pile first (when the appropriate effect is dealt with), so the played card always ends up on top. - 2.8.1.3: If a player Removes another player's Buffs, the player doing the removing gets to choose which buffs are Removed but they are placed on the discard pile in order from left to right. - 2.8.1.4: If a player causes another player to Discard cards from their hand, the recipient gets to choose which order they are put onto the Discard Pile. - 2.8.2: Moving Cards from the Hand - 2.8.2.1: If a card effect instructs a player to move cards from their Hand, the owner of the cards being moved gets to select the cards, within the boundaries of the effect. - 2.8.2.2: Cards that are being moved from the Hand that have restrictions as to what is being moved are always shown to all players. - 2.8.2.3: If a card being moved from the Hand to the Deck (or vice versa), does not have a restriction on what it is, then it does not need to be shown.